-\textbf{Open-vocabulary generalist models can match supervised specialist models.} We show our generalist model can achieve competitive performance without the need for any dataset specific training.
-On the challenging A-150, our model achieves similar performance with fully supervised FCN-8s~\citep{long2015fcn}.
-On the PAS-20, our model achieves 94.5\% mIoU, which is even +4.5\% than the SOTA specialist model~\citep{zoph2020rethinking}.
-We note our generalist model still underperforms the state-of-the-art specialist models, such as ~\citet{wang2022beitv3,chen2022vitadapter}.
+\textbf{Open-vocabulary generalist models can match supervised specialist models in 2017.} We show our generalist model can achieve competitive performance without the need of any dataset specific training.
+On the challenging A-150, our model achieves similar performance with fully supervised FCN-8s~\cite{long2015fcn}.
+On the PAS-20, our model achieves 94.5\% mIoU, which is even +4.5\% than the SOTA specialist model~\cite{zoph2020rethinking}.
+We note OVSeg is not directly comparable with supervised models because OVSeg is not trained on evaluation datasets.
+OVSeg also has different backbones and segmentation model architectures.
+Thus, comparison with supervised models is for reference purposes only.
+Our generalist model still underperforms the advanced specialist models, such as supervised MaskFormer~\cite{cheng2021maskformer}.